skyformat99/lora_device_lib/porting.md

 via the LDL_MAC_SESSION_UPDATED event.
 A pointer to the new session state is passed with this event.

-To initialise LDL from a cached state, a pointer can be passed to LDL_MAC_init().
-LDL_MAC_init() will copy from the pointer, or reset to default if one is not provided.
+LDL can be initialised with a cached session state by passing a pointer to it as member of the LDL_MAC_init() arg struct.

-Therefore, to implement persistent sessions, the application must:
+To implement persistent sessions the application must:

-- deal with caching session state when it is provided
+- cache session state when it is updated
+- restore cached session state during initialisation
-- deal with recovering session state prior to initialising LDL
+- ensure cached session state is not corrupted
-- deal with migration if LDL is updated
+- ensure cached session state is discarded if LDL is updated via firmware update

 Note that: